Dauli/Project1/README.md

 - a MADLIBS GENERATOR
 - a TIMED MATH CHALLENGE

-By Dauli,  CS Student of University of the People Credit to TIM, 2023, (https://www.youtube.com/watch?v=21FnnGKSRZo)
+By Dauli,  CS Student of University of the People.
+Credit to TIM, 2023, (https://www.youtube.com/watch?v=21FnnGKSRZo)

 Reference: